Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 ## Subscription modes

-The subscription mode determines with which format and type of events the data will be sent to the subscribers.
+The subscription mode determines the format of the data and the type of events that will be sent to the subscribers.
 Each subscriber can choose between different modes that determine how the data will be transmitted (based on the selected subscription mode in the subscriber's configuration).

 | Publisher Payload type | Subscription mode | Description |